16. Environments and evaluation (*)#

 .

-This is when the objects need to be separated.
+This is when they need to be separated.

 t0 <- proc.time(); y[1] <- 1; proc.time() - t0